uq-eresearch/thales/doc/thales-install-guide.md

         make
         sudo make install

+2. Create a user account to run _nginx_.

+	    sudo useradd --shell /sbin/nologin --home-dir /usr/local/nginx -c "Nginx server" nginx

+3. Change file and directory permissions to allow the nginx user to read the precompiled asset files.
+How this is done will depend on where the application was installed.
+For example, if they were installed in the user's home directory:

+        namei -l /home/thales/thales/public/assets
+        chmod o+rx /home/thales

-2. Configure _nginx_ to proxy requests to the Unicorn HTTP server running on port 30123, and to serve both HTTP and HTTPS requests.
+4. Configure _nginx_ to proxy requests to the Unicorn HTTP server running on port 30123, and to serve both HTTP and HTTPS requests.

     a.
-Create a user account to run _nginx_.

-	    sudo useradd --shell /sbin/nologin --home-dir /usr/local/nginx -c "Nginx server" nginx
+Obtain a TLS/SSL certificate for the site.

     b.
-Obtain a TLS/SSL certificate for the site and install it and its private key.
+Install the certificate and its (unencrypted) private key.

         pushd ~/my-pki-credentials
 	    sudo cp my-domain.crt /usr/local/nginx/conf/tls_ssl.crt
 		sudo cp my-domain.key /usr/local/nginx/conf/tls_ssl.key
-		chmod 444 /usr/local/nginx/conf/tls_ssl.crt
+		sudo chmod 444 /usr/local/nginx/conf/tls_ssl.crt
-        chmod 400 /usr/local/nginx/conf/tls_ssl.key # keep private key secure!
+        sudo chmod 400 /usr/local/nginx/conf/tls_ssl.key # keep private key secure!
 		popd

     c.
 Configure nginx.
 You can use the supplied example configuration file as a starting point, but remember to optimize it for your setup.

+	    popd
-	    sudo cp thales/config/nginx.conf /usr/local/nginx/conf/nginx.conf
+	    sudo cp config/nginx.conf /usr/local/nginx/conf/nginx.conf

     d.
 Start nginx